 To make this easy mulled wine, combine a bottle of red wine (I prefer pinot noir), bourbon, sugar, sliced oranges, and a few spices into a sauce pan and bring to a boil.
 Once boiling, let the mixture simmer for five minutes and then ladle into mugs and enjoy!

 If you’d like, you can combine these ingredients in a slow cooker and let it heat on ‘low’ for a few hours before serving it.
-This is a great way to serve homemade mulled wine if you’re hosting a large party, as the slow cooker keeps the wine warm all night long.
+Slow cookers are my favorite way to serve homemade mulled wine, especially if you’re hosting a large party because the wine will stay warm all night long.
 Set up a toppings station next to the slow cooker if you go this route so that guests can add in the garnishes themselves.

 Also, it’s totally up to you whether or not you strain the mulled wine before serving.
 Personally, I don’t mind the bits of spices floating in my mug, but it’s really based on your personal preference!